The Garments

 Outerwear

-The garment everyone sees you in for five months of the year — and the one most men treat as an afterthought.
+The garment everyone sees you in for five months of the year, and the one most men treat as an afterthought.
 Cut to go cleanly over a suit, an overcoat is the finish on the whole outfit.

-★ 4.7 · 150+ Google reviews · First fitting free & no-obligation
+★ 4.7 · 150+ Google reviews · First appointment free & no-obligation

 A store coat is cut for a man in a sweater; drop a suit jacket underneath and it pulls across the back and rides up at the collar.
-A made overcoat is drafted to sit over tailoring — clean through the shoulders, long enough to cover the jacket, warm without the bulk.
+A made overcoat is drafted to sit over tailoring: clean through the shoulders, long enough to cover the jacket, warm without the bulk.

 Design yours on The Drawing Board →